Measuring Name Concentrations through Deep Learning: Deep Learning Name Concentration Risk

 \subsubsection{Training}

 We train, according to Algorithm~\ref{algo_actuarial}, a NN with the following specifications.
 The variance parameter of the Gamma distributed systematic risk factor $X$ equals $\xi = 0.25$, the number of simulations $N_{\operatorname{Sim}} = 1~000~000$, the number of iterations $N_{\operatorname{Iter}} = 10~000$.
 We consider a feedforward NN with $5$ layers and $512$ neurons in each layer and with ReLu activation functions in each layer.
+An additional dropout layer is added after each hidden layer, where a dropout rate of 20\% is considered.
+Our choice is based on a hyperparameter study with $5$-fold cross validation.
+The (unreported) results show that our selection of hyperparameters is among the best performing combinations.

 The choice of the distributions from which the input parameters are sampled for the training of the NN depends of course on the concrete application.
 In Section \ref{sec real data} we apply our NN-based GA to portfolios of MDBs.
 Therefore, we train the NN using parameter distributions that are representative for a broad range of MDB portfolios.
 To this end, we build on recent work in \cite{LuetkebohmertSesterShen2023} who construct realistic MDB portfolios based on publicly available data in MDBs' financial statements.
 The resulting portfolios all have less than 100 borrowers.
-Therefore, to train our NN, we set $\overline{N}=100$ and sample in each iteration
+Therefore, to train our NN, we set $\overline{N}=100$ and sample in each iteration $ N_{\operatorname{Obligors}} \sim \mathcal{U}(\{10,\dots,100\}). $ Further, for each $n = 1,\dots,\overline{N}$, we sample